-The Reach Out and Read National Center and its Affiliates always welcome photos of families enjoying Reach Out and Read, so please feel free to send us any pictures you have.
-If you decide to send pictures to the National Center or to an Affiliate, please email the picture to your Affiliate contact/program manager, or to communications@reachoutandread.org if you are an independent site, along with the Reach Out and Read photographic consent and release forms for every child photographed.
+Reach Out and Read National and its Affiliates always welcome photos of families enjoying Reach Out and Read, so please feel free to send us any pictures you have.
+If you decide to send pictures to National or to an Affiliate, please email the picture to your Affiliate contact/program manager, or to communications@reachoutandread.org if you are an independent site, along with the Reach Out and Read photographic consent and release forms for every child photographed.